 - 3.Larger Dinghies: Such as Visions sailing with the Foxer fleet, in their normal patch on the Warsash side of the river.

 - 4.Others: The main parade will include any size boat sailing or motoring / being towed (conditions dependent) up the main channel.

 The parade will proceed past the platform of HRSC Club House where a salute will be taken, then past Hamble Quay and up to a point north of Hamble Yacht Services, where boats will disperse.
 Everyone will be encouraged to dress in the HRSC colours of red, white and blue, and display Club flags if they have them.

 If you are interested in being part of this significant event, you are urged to register as soon as possible so that the Club can track progress towards their goal of 100 boats.

-For further information, and to register your participation click here
+For further information, list of entries to date, and to register your participation click here